paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-203-victims-of-child-abuse.md

 Subsec. (c)(2)(D).
 Pub.
 L. 115–424, § 2(d)(3)(B)(iv), substituted “forensic” for “investigative” and “child protective service” for “social service”.

 Subsec. (c)(2)(E).
 Pub.
 L. 115–424, § 2(d)(3)(B)(v)–(vii), redesignated subpar.
 (F) as (E), substituted “children’s advocacy center or an agency with which there is a linkage agreement regarding the delivery of multidisciplinary child abuse investigation, prosecution, and intervention services” for “counseling center”, and struck out former subpar.
-(E), which read as follows: “A requirement that, to the extent practicable, the same agency representative who conducts an initial interview conduct all subsequent interviews.”.
+(E) which read as follows: “A requirement that, to the extent practicable, the same agency representative who conducts an initial interview conduct all subsequent interviews.”

 Subsec. (c)(2)(F).
 Pub.
 L. 115–424, § 2(d)(3)(B)(vi), (viii), redesignated subpar.
 (G) as (F) and substituted “eliminate duplicative forensic interviews with a child victim” for “minimize the number of interviews that a child victim must attend”.
 Former subpar.
 (F) redesignated (E).